Make-School-Courses/ARCHIVE-MOB-5-Advanced-Mobile-App-Development/05-Distributing-Information/Readme.md

 1. Building Whale, when will we use Delegation, Closures, NotificationCenter and KVO?
 2. What are some of the problems with using NotificationCenter to distribute information across our app?
 3. What is the main problem with using Closures in swift?
+4. What is the difference between delegates and protocols?

 ## Summary